 The NASF was agreed to by Commonwealth, state and territory transport ministers at the meeting of the then Standing Council on Transport and Infrastructure in May 2012.
 Each jurisdiction is responsible for implementing NASF into their respective planning systems.

 NASF informs land use and development approval processes to protect the safe and efficient operation of all airports in Victoria and aviation infrastructure.
 Amendment VC128 builds on Victoria's long-established framework of planning protections for the state's airports and airfields.

 Since its release, NASF has also been reflected in key state strategic land use and transport documents that are referenced in planning schemes, including Plan Melbourne and Regional Growth Plans.

-The proponent of a proposed land use change or development (e.g. rezoning, residential subdivision, telecommunications tower, multi-storey building) or any activity (e.g. crane operation, emission of particulates or gases) that may impact the operation of an airport and its aircraft should notify the airport operator in the first instance of the proposal.
+The proponent of a proposed land use change or development (for example rezoning, residential subdivision, telecommunications tower, multi-storey building) or any activity (for example crane operation, emission of particulates or gases) that may impact the operation of an airport and its aircraft should notify the airport operator in the first instance of the proposal.